codefellows/sea-c21-ruby/lib/class1/osx/7_github.md

 ### Test your laptop

-Now that the shell's working directory is set to the project's directory, you can test how well you've setup your laptop. :8ball:
+Now that the working directory is set to the project's directory, you can test how well you've setup your laptop. :8ball:

 To get started, run the following command: